brenomatos/transfer-learning/README.md

 Here, we use the the [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset, which consists of 60000 32x32 colour images in 10 classes, with 6000 images per class.
 There are 50000 training images and 10000 test images.

 First, we split the dataset into two groups A and B. the latter contains classes 0 and 7 and the former contains the remaining classes.
-Then, 4 models are created:
-* CNN with dataset A: Train a CNN from scratch using the A dataset.
+Then, we train a CNN from scratch using only the A dataset.

 Then, we test three strategies to train a model using the B dataset:
 * No Transfer Learning: Train the network from scratch, initialising the weights randomly.